Development Setup

 - Edit files in

-make restart-jellyfin - Hard refresh browser (Ctrl+F5)
+just rebuild - Hard refresh browser (Ctrl+F5)

 Rust Session Server